 Section 5.
 Transfer of Membership Membership in this organization is not transferable or assignable.

 Section 6.
-Revocation of Membership Any Member who is convicted of a felony, subject to a court order prohibiting that Member’s contact with a child, subject to a restraining order filed by McBee High School or the Chesterfield County School District, or the subject of a written request by the Principal or Superintendent shall have his Membership revoked.
+Revocation of Membership Any Member who is convicted of a felony, subject to a court order prohibiting that Member’s contact with a child, subject to a restraining order filed by McBee High School or the Chesterfield County School District, or the subject of a written request by the Principal or Superintendent shall have their Membership revoked.

 Article VI Executive Board